labex-labs/open-source-labs/sklearn/official-examples/lab-plot-topics-extraction-with-nmf-lda/steps_raw.md

-# Topic Extraction from Text Using Non-negative Matrix Factorization and Latent Dirichlet Allocation
+# Topic Extraction From Text

 ## Introduction